iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ### Notes on the Data

 The AQS API was remarkably user-friendly and allowed bulk requests without apparent rate limits.
-Initially, I collected data at the CBSA level but later pivoted to site-level data focused on NYC boroughs after encountering inconsistencies in national health outcome data.
+Initially, I collected data at the Core Based Statistical Area (CBSA)-level but later pivoted to site-level data focused on NYC boroughs after encountering inconsistencies in national health outcome data.
 This allowed me to build borough-level daily AQI datasets.

 The SSD health data was more difficult to access.
 There was no API, and the Tableau dashboard required manually downloading small batches of data, one zip code at a time.
 Without a scraping solution, it was infeasible to collect years of daily data to match the AQI dataset.